 Rewarding Successful Job Growth

-All family supporting jobs matter
+All family-supporting jobs matter

-Family supporting jobs are important whether they’re created one at a time or hundreds at a time.
-That’s why the GroWis plan calls for exploring business incentives that reward successful job growth by businesses of all sizes after the jobs are delivered, and tax reforms that help level the playing field so that everyone pays their fair share.
+Family-supporting jobs are important whether they’re created one at a time or hundreds at a time.
+That’s why the GroWis plan calls for exploring business incentives that reward successful job growth by businesses of all sizes after the jobs are delivered, and tax reforms that help level the playing field so everyone pays their fair share.
 We should reward cooperative economic development that puts Wisconsin jobs first.